The Bulletproof Illness Injury Prevention Program

 What we will talk about in this article is what are some of the things that go into the making of a Bulletproof Illness Injury Prevention Program.
 This article even has more value now that the fines have already gone up by 80% effective last November.
 Not only that but OSHA is forcing the California Osha, to now comply with the tougher federal requirements.

-This should be a brief statement that explains that your company understands that every employer must have an illness injury prevention program and that this is ours.
+This should be a brief statement that explains that your company understands that every employer should have a bulletproof illness injury prevention program and thats what ours is.

 This is where you talk about the importance of safety in the workplace.
 This section should also include the fact that it is both the responsibility of the employer and the employee.
 This and other sections is where you make sure that you expect your employees to report any hazards that they may find in the workplace so that management can get them repaired.
 This is also a great place to let your employees know that the company has no desire to put their employees in harm’s way.